awslabs/aws-support-tools/WAF/WAF-Enhanced-Replicator/README.md

 ## What happens afterwards?

 Just before end, WAFER will compress both the template and the log files inside a zip file and show you its location.
-You are welcome to upload this zip file to a WAF support case should you have opened any.
-The AWS support engineer will be able to replicate your configuration.